Hey there and thank you so much for being here! 🥰

 We should care about our travel destination as if it were our own home (and in a larger sense it is - as Earth is the home of all of us).
 But on a smaller scale we are guests everywhere we go that is not our home.

 I got a Q for you: How do you want to feel during & after your vacation?
-Relaxed, happy, fulfilled?
+Relaxed, happy, fulfilled, like you did something good?

 Helping others helps ourselves.

-If you really want to have the most relaxing vacation, one that makes you feel great, puts a big smile on your face, there are many things you can do that will help.
+If you want to have the most fulfilling vacation, one that makes you feel great, puts a big smile on your face, there are many things you can do that will achieve that.

-Trying to travel as sustainably as you can is a great way to contribute.
+Trying to travel as sustainably, or respectfully, as you can is a great way to contribute.
 You'll make the lives of people in your host community, the lives of animals and plants, and your own life, easier.

-Here is some actionable inspiration to maximize your positive impact:
+Here are actionable ideas that could maximize your positive impact:

 Be sure to download the corresponding PDF Checklist at the end of this page.
 Challenge yourself and your friends on your next trip: How many circles will you tick off?